-Due to the eco-importance of bees, you should know the basic ecology and types of bee infestations, as well as what to do if you encounter a bee problem.
+Due to the eco-importance of bees, you should know the basic ecology and types of bee infestations and what to do if you encounter a bee problem.
 If you're experiencing a bee problem, you can count on Hello Pest Control for your stinging insect removal needs.

 What are bees?

-Honey bees are crucial to the local environment and responsible for the pollination of many flowers, crops, and other plants.
+Honey bees are crucial to the local environment and pollinate many flowers, crops, and other plants.
 Named for the honey that they produce from plant nectar, they are also eco-important.
 Honey bees are responsible for millions of dollars in revenue each year from their production of honey and beeswax.

 Honey bees are social and live together in groups.
 They are also the only stinging insect whose colony can survive for years.
 These crucial pollinators build nests quickly and can multiply rapidly if left unchecked.
 In just three weeks, they can create a nest the size of a full five-gallon bucket!

 While honey bees are crucial for agricultural and ecological success, they become dangerous and unwanted pests when creating a nest in your home or business.
 Bees create the risk of dangerous, life-threatening stings occurring on your property.